Agent Skills: Oracle

 Rules

-• Organize findings by theme — group related insights together, not by severity alone.
-Structure adapts to question type (architecture -> components/trade-offs, bug -> root cause hypotheses, security -> threat model, etc.).
+• Organize findings by theme, not severity.
+Group related insights together.
+Structure adapts to question type (architecture → components/trade-offs, bug → root cause hypotheses, security → threat model, etc.).

-• Always use the wrapper script for Codex — do not call codex CLI directly, because the script sets the correct model and read-only mode.
+• Always use the wrapper script for Codex.
+The script sets the correct model and read-only mode; calling codex CLI directly bypasses these.